Creating and running an Archive job

 • Missing File Behavior—select from the drop-down menu whether to skip missing repository files and complete the job or to stop the job when a missing file is encountered.

-• Skip File—If you select to skip missing files to keep the job running even when it encounters multiple missing files, a CSV file is provided after the job has completed so that you can review the files that were skipped.
+• Skip File—if you select to skip missing files to keep the job running, a CSV file is provided after the job has completed so that you can review the files that were skipped.

 • Include Data Grid—select this checkbox to include Data Grid application data if present.
 If you are using any of the Data Grid features such as Audit or storing long text, we recommend selecting this checkbox.

-Note: When Include Data Grid is unselected, the following warning will appear alerting you that this action may create an incomplete archive of Relativity audits or long text document fields.
-It is recommended this option be selected if Data Grid or Audit is included in the workspace:
+Note: When Include Data Grid is unselected, a warning will appear alerting you that this action may create an incomplete archive of Relativity audits or long text document fields.
+It is recommended this option be selected if Data Grid or Audit is included in the workspace.

 • Include dtSearch—select this checkbox to include dtSearch indexes in the archive directory.